 Magic mushrooms have recently received considerable attention in the popular news media.
 However, aside from (incorrectly) crediting psilocybin as the active compound, these articles pay little or no attention to the molecules within the mushrooms.

-Second, magic mushrooms contain many other active compounds, which are largely ignored by the community.
+Second, magic mushrooms contain many other active compounds which are largely ignored by the scientific community.
 These active compounds can be divided into two categories: psilocybin derivatives, which share the hydroxy-tryptamine core; and “other” active molecules.

 Below, we list a variety of psilocybin derivatives.
 Other active compounds (like phenylethylamine) also contribute to the pharmacology of psychoactive mushrooms.